ahmeterdem1/ml/README.md

 Loads a saved model file.
 You have to structure your model accordingly before loading the weights.
 Saved model files only store weights, biases and activation functions. "path" is a complete path to your model file including its name.
-This method is currently not usable for compiled model mirror files.

 ### saveModel(path)

 Saves your model to the specified directory. "path" is now a directory.
 File name is generated with your models name.
-This method is currently not usable for compiled model mirror files.

 ### addLayer(layer: Layer)